Sintexer/learning-path/01 - AWS/AWS IAM/IAM role.md

-IAM role grants temporary access to AWS account resources. [[IAM policies]] could be attached to role.
+IAM roles allow you to delegate access to users, applications, or services that normally don't have access to your organization's AWS resources.
+You can assume a role to obtain temporary security credentials that you can use to make AWS API calls. [[IAM policies]] could be attached to role.

 All HTTP API requests to AWS must be authenticated.
 Users are using credentials or [[AWS Access keys|access keys]].
 But what if one [[EC2]] instance must make a request to a AWS service?
 You don't want to hardcode access codes in your apps or create users for your services. **IAM roles** come handy in such cases.